 Make sure your site uses "clean URL's".
 Clean URL's are simple, whereas complicated URL's confuse search engines.
 Consider the two URL's:

 Which do you think the search engines will be able to index more efficiently?
 Complicated URL's are often the norm with template sites and content management systems, such as free website builders, Dex Media, WordPress, and Joomla sites.
 Manually coded sites using basic html and css often have the benefit of clean URL's since the designer names the pages rather than leaving it up an automated process.

 If you see a lot of tags on the page that say <tr> or <td>, this means that the layout of the page was built with tables.
 In the early years of web development (late 1990's through about 2005), web designers relied on pure html to create the layout of the website.
 The easiest way to position elements on the page was using tables.
 Now css coding is used to position and format elements.
 The use of tables for the layout means that either the site is very old, or the designer does not know proper coding techniques.
 Either way, sites utilizing tables for the layout may not rank as well as those utilizing proper css.

 Backlinks are links on other websites that point back to your website.
 The more backlinks you have from reputable, quality websites, the more popular you look to search engines, and the higher you can rank.
-See more about backlinks in our articles Google Search Ranking Factors and Google Webmaster Tools.
+See more about backlinks in my articles Google Search Ranking Factors and Google Webmaster Tools.